 As a jobbing coachbuilder in the 1920s and 1930s, the arrival of the MG marque provided Carbodies' owner, Bobby Jones with a reliable source of work and a very welcome and reliable way of expanding the business.
 Carbodies also supplied makes such as Alvis, Invicta and Railton and made special bodies for mass-produced makers such as Rootes and Rover.
 During the 1930s, as the big manufacturers adopted pressed steel bodies, Carbodies developed new designs of drophead coupé and sports bodies, with elegant lines and experimented with power-operated hoods.

 The post-war years

 After the Second World War, during which Carbodies made a considerable contribution to the supply of aircraft fuselage components and vehicle bodies, the company turned its attention to the conversion of steel bodied saloon cars into convertibles.
 It also took on the building of the Austin FX3 London taxi for Austin and the taxi's sponsors, the taxi dealership of Mann and Overton.
 This would secure the company's future up to the present day.

 The Daimler years

 Carbodies was taken over by BSA in 1954 with the idea of turning it into the body making division of Daimler.
-Instead, it made just one complete Daimler body, the Majestic and Majestic Major. and instead, BSA's new management turned Carbodies into a more general body supplier and converter, producing diverse product lines, convertible versions of Ford and Daimlers, motorcycle panels, commercial vehicle bodies, body pressings under contract for other makers and domestic washing machines, all alongside the Austin FX3 taxi.
+Instead, it made just one complete Daimler body, the Majestic, in 6-cylinder and V8 and Majestic Major forms.
+With the ousting of Sir Bernard Docker from the board of BSA, the new management turned Carbodies into a more general body supplier and converter, producing diverse product lines, convertible versions of Ford and Daimler cars, motorcycle panels, commercial vehicle bodies, body pressings under contract for other makers and domestic washing machines, all alongside the Austin FX3 taxi.

 The arrival of the FX4 taxi